 How to approach pumping while you care for your baby will change as your baby ages.
 With a newborn, your best bet is to multitask pumping with either feeding or getting your baby back to sleep.
 This will allow the time when you are not pumping to be time you focus on the baby (baths, tummy time, snuggles), get some sleep yourself, or go totally crazy and take a shower or something.
 Later, when your baby is mobile and interested in grabbing pump parts, the strategies will change, as I discuss below.

-Pumping Milk while Bottle Feeding
+Pumping Milk while Bottle Feeding a Newborn

 Pumping while bottle feeding seems like it totally make sense to me, in a bizarre way.
 You’re lactating at the same time you feed your baby, just like nursing!
 Except not.